 Being in the moment entails avoiding rumination (past problems), worry (future problems), and distraction (present problems).
-There is always space for interpretation of terms like this, but the main focus of somebody trying to practice mindfulness should stay being in the moment and avoiding irrelevant stressors.
+There is always space for interpretation of terms like this, but the main focus of somebody trying to practice mindfulness should stay in the moment and avoid irrelevant stressors.

 There are several proven techniques you and your team can use to practice mindfulness and become mindful.
 So read on and inspire yourself to change yourself and your company for the better:

 Your breath can be a very grounding anchor to focus on, so why not try this technique for being in the moment?
 An easy way to make this a habit would be to stop everything you’re doing and focus only on your breath for one minute each hour.
 You can just focus on your inhaling and exhaling process by making it slower and taking deeper breaths, and get more advanced over time with special breathing exercises.